Raz-Plus Support for ELLs

 Reading & Listening Support

-- Close Reading Packs that contain short passages, lesson plans, and student collaboration resources; along with Common Core Lesson Supplements that accompany our most popular leveled books help ELL students reach Common Core State Standards.
+- Close Reading Packs that contain short passages, lesson plans, and student collaboration resources; along with Lesson Supplements that accompany our most popular leveled books help ELL students reach learning standards.

 - Vocabulary Books focus on the development of everyday vocabulary around a topic, provide picture support, and easy-to-read sentence structures.

-- Shared Reading Books provide models of fluency and teacher guided instruction on comprehension and close reading skills promoted by the CCSS and the Partnership for 21st Century Skills.
+- Shared Reading Books provide models of fluency and teacher instruction on comprehension and close reading skills promoted by learning standards.
 An optional projectable version of each book features characters with prompts that ask the reader to complete tasks and interact with the book.

 - Foundational Skill resources also support ELLs' developing reading skills.
 Some of these resources include Alphabet Books, High-Frequency Word Books, Fluency Practice Passages, and Decodable Books & Phonics Lessons.
 Phonological Awareness Lessons help students become familiar with the sounds of English and provide essential skills practice.